 It underscores the magnitude of WWII to argue that the U.S. had to drop atomic bombs on Japan just to end the violence, yet that very case can be made.
 FDR’s replacement, Harry Truman, is commonly portrayed as feeling no compunction about the attacks, but it weighed on him over the years.
 In 1948, he said the Japanese bombings showed that nuclear weapons are “used to wipe out women and children and unarmed people, not for military use” — strong words from the man who either ordered the attacks or failed to stop them.
 In his 1953 Farewell Address, he added that starting a nuclear war would be unthinkable for rational men.
 In any event, the genie was out of the bottle as far as nuclear power.
 Even if WWII had zero impact otherwise, that alone would’ve changed the world forever.
 While the first atomic bombs were small by today’s standards, within fifteen years the Americans and Soviets developed hydrogen bombs large enough to end life on Earth as we know it if too many were deployed at once.

 Defending the free world by winning two wars at once is rightfully considered one of America’s greatest accomplishments.
-Through team efforts at home and heroics in the air, and on the sea and battlefield, the U.S. and its allies — however imperfect they were in their own right — saved the world from the sadistic barbarians who then ran the Axis Powers and held much of the world hostage.
+Through team efforts and heroics at home and abroad, the U.S. and its allies saved the world from the sadistic barbarians who then ran the Axis Powers and held much of the world hostage.
 Victory catapulted the U.S. into a position of economic and military supremacy it’s maintained ever since.
 They controlled most of the world’s gold, doubled their amount of overseas bases, doubled their GNP and, for the most part, controlled the world’s economy.
 Americans had more steel than they could use, more clothes than they could wear, and more food than they could eat.

 Consequently, it’s easy for Americans to overlook that WWII was the worst thing that’s ever happened.
 By 1945, the world had gone through years of unbridled slaughter and mayhem, with the veneer of civilization peeled back to expose the most vicious sides of human nature.
 No one knows for sure, but it’s estimated that around 62-78 million people died in WWII.
 Around two-thirds were civilians.
 It was the worst war of all-time in terms of total numbers, and probably either the second or third worst in proportion to the population, behind China’s An Lushan Rebellion (755-763 CE) and, perhaps, the Mongol Invasions of Russia and Europe that were spread out over a longer time period.

 In WWII, the U.S. got off easy in comparison to other countries, with only 0.32% of its population losing their lives compared to 12-15% in Poland, the USSR, and Baltic countries (Latvia, Lithuania, Estonia).
 China suffered somewhere from 7-16 million civilian casualties, and Russia lost 20-25 million civilians.
-Luckily, U.S. civilians went unharmed.
+Luckily, U.S. civilians went unharmed other than those injured or killed in factories.
 Nonetheless, America had more combat casualties than in any conflict besides the Civil War with around one million of 16 million serving getting injured or killed.
 As we saw above, around 75% of American casualties were in Europe in 1944-45.